avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/ScyllaDB.md

 * **Flexibility:** Adapt to diverse application needs with a NoSQL database model, offering flexibility in data modeling.
 * **Performance:** Achieve superior throughput and low-latency performance, making ScyllaDB ideal for high-performance applications.
 * **Fault Tolerance:** Ensure high availability and fault tolerance with a distributed architecture that distributes data across multiple nodes.

+The ScyllaDB Manual Setup Guide provides step-by-step instructions for installing, configuring, and setting up ScyllaDB on your system.
+This guide is intended to help users seamlessly deploy and manage ScyllaDB, a highly performant NoSQL database.

 ---